 Affect Health has formulated its Buddha Matcha powder with organic Grade A green tea leaves to provide you with an outstanding number of antioxidants per serving.
 (One serving is equal to 10 cups of green tea!)
-Like most matcha products, Buddha Matcha increases metabolism and energy levels.
+Like most matcha products, Buddha Matcha promises to increase metabolism and energy levels.

 CAP Beauty has given us the gift of matcha on-the-go.
 These matcha sticks are compact and can be added to your chosen drink, smoothie, or smoothie bowl for all of the beneficial matcha goodness.

 This mushroom matcha drink mix is a powerful combination of hero ingredients.
-Lion's Mane mushroom extract is known for providing cognitive support for improved memory, focus, and concentration, while organic ginger supports digestive health.
+Lion's Mane mushroom extract is meant to provide cognitive support for improved memory, focus, and concentration, while organic ginger aids digestive health.
 Pair those two powerhouse ingredients with the benefits of matcha, and you have a mixture sent from the heavens.
 Add Four Sigmatic's drink mix to hot or cold water, milk (to make a life-changing latte), or even to your protein pancakes—we definitely recommend it.

-Another excellent powder product, this matcha-collagen mix is packed with 137 times the amount of free radical-fighting antioxidants as most green teas on the market.
+Another excellent powder product, according to the brand, this matcha-collagen mix is packed with 137 times the amount of free radical-fighting antioxidants as most green teas on the market.
 Extremely easy to prepare, just dissolve a serving of this mixture into a glass of water, and you're ready to take on the day with increased energy and alertness—without the typical caffeine crash.